One of the most commonly used features in Excel are its functions.

 Excel VBA Function procedures appear in the list of User Defined functions by default.
 You can, however, change the category in which such functions appear by following the procedure that I describe below.

-Note that, as explained by John Walkenbach in Excel 2013 Power Programming with VBA, you can't use the search feature at the top of the Insert Function dialog for purposes of searching VBA functions.
+You can't use the search feature at the top of the Insert Function dialog for purposes of searching VBA functions.

 The following screenshot shows what happens if I search for the Squared VBA Function procedure.
 Notice how none of the functions that appear in the Select a function list box is the one I'm actually looking for.